Rahazan/PrologAssignments/ker2/report/report.md

 ```
 The most likely situation where burglar is in your house given the observations is the one with the highest probability.

-In this case, following from the output, it's
+In this case, following from the very long output (which may not fit in PDF, see HTML file for better linewrapping), it's

 `world 0: [[burglar,earthquake,gibbonsWhenNoAlarm,`

 `radioWhenEarthquake,watsonWhenNoAlarm,~intermediate1WhenEQ,~intermediate2WhenBurglar]`

 ### Calculation by variable elimination